siyashenoi/siyashenoi.github.io/README.md

-## siyashenoi.github.io
+### Link to website: *siyashenoi.github.io*

 Overall, I would say making the website was pretty confusing.
 The documentation for the quarto website options was not easy to follow and I had to use a lot of trial and error to get my desired result, as well as using some html-style code which was sort of new to me.
 I also had a lot of issues getting the code to commit into the repository.
+However, the more I worked on it, the more it made sense.
+There were a lot of files that I had to keep track of and the more organized everything was, the more likely the website would render correctly.

 Although, I do think the template of the website is stunning and I'm really happy that I was able to make this.
+I think I could put this skill to use this summer when I am working at a nonprofit with a non-updated website because there are a lot of customizeable options within the quarto syntax itself and I think the website looks really sleek.
+I really enjoyed the use of the bootstrap logos, I thought it was a fun little touch.